“Bilennials”: Are They An Asset For The City Or Not Efficiently Used Labor?

 Besides cultural diversity, Millennials bring economic growth by starting their own small businesses in their towns and neighborhoods, which creates jobs and provides services.

-Absorbing two cultures at a time, "bilennials" play an important part in connecting foreign immigrants and Americans.
+Absorbing two cultures at a time, Bilingual Millennials play an important part in connecting foreign immigrants and Americans.

 They are not only helping to run businesses for their non-English speaking families, but they are also becoming integral in international exports, foreign relations, and intercultural relations between The United States and their homelands.